nodejs/node/WORKING_GROUPS.md

 already undertaking the work described in the charter.

 The list of responsibilities should be specific.
-Once established these responsibilities are no longer governed by the TC and therefor should not be broad or subjective.
+Once established these responsibilities are no longer governed by the TC and therefore should not be broad or subjective.
 The only recourse the TC has over the working group is to revoke the entire charter and take on the work previously done by the working group themselves.